meedan/checkdesk/README.md

        |---html                                      # HTML tests
        |-ng-ui                                       # experimental Angular.js front-end

+# Compiling SASS
+The Checkdesk theme uses [SASS](http://sass-lang.com/).
+Although the repo contains the pre-compiled CSS files, you will need to setup a working SASS development environment if you wish to modify the theme.
+Install [Ruby](https://www.ruby-lang.org) then type the following in a console from the Checkdesk root folder:

+    > gem install bundler
+    > bundle install
+    > bundle exec guard start

+The last command should start a script that watches the contents of the SCSS files in the Checkdesk theme folder, and trigger a recompilation of the CSS if the files are changed.

+# Running a development environment
+While developing, it is useful to turn on debugging features on Drupal and modules.
+Debugging settings are all bundled in a configuration feature called *Checkdesk Devel*.
+To turn it on, install [Drush](https://github.com/drush-ops/drush) then type the following from the Checkdesk `/drupal` folder:

+    > drush en -y checkdesk_devel_feature

 # Running Behat tests
-Checkdesk allows Behat test cases to be written and ran on the admin front end.
+Checkdesk comes with a number of [Behat](http://behat.org/) test cases, and allows more cases to be written and ran via the Drupal admin interface.
 Refer to [TESTING.txt](https://github.com/meedan/meedan-checkdesk/blob/master/TESTING.txt) for instructions on setting up and running Behat tests.

 # Feedback
 Please [submit issues](https://github.com/meedan/meedan-checkdesk/issues) to report problems.
+Pull requests are welcome!